kelvindo/brooklyn-paramount-preview/README.md

 ### Troubleshooting

 **Common Issues:**
-- **"No artist found"**: Artist name in mapping file doesn't match Spotify search
+- **"No artist found"**: Artist name from API doesn't match Spotify search (may need manual adjustment)
 - **Rate limiting**: Scripts include delays to respect API limits
 - **Authentication errors**: Check environment variables and re-authenticate if needed
-- **Empty playlist**: Verify track IDs in `track_list.csv` are valid
+- **Empty playlist**: Verify track IDs in combined data are valid
+- **File not found**: Scripts automatically find the latest dated files, but ensure previous steps have run successfully
+- **Combined data not found**: Run `combine_data.py` before syncing to playlist

 **Data Validation:**
-- Check row counts between pipeline steps
+- Check file counts between pipeline steps (all scripts use date-stamped filenames)
-- Verify artist names match between mapping and Spotify results
+- Verify artist names from scraped data match Spotify results
 - Confirm track IDs are valid Spotify URIs
+- All data files are now in JSON format for better structure preservation
+- Combined data file provides a single source of truth for all show, artist, and track information

+**Playlist Options:**
+- **Default mode**: Includes tracks from all artists across all shows
+- **`--first-artist-only` mode**: Only includes tracks from the first artist (headliner) of each show
+- Both modes automatically deduplicate shows, artists, and tracks to avoid duplicates in the playlist